Asymptotic normality of robust risk minimizers: Introduction.

 Next, we introduce the mathematical framework used in the exposition.
 Let $(S,\m S)$ be a measurable space, and let $X\in S$ be a random variable with distribution $P$.
 Suppose that $X_1,\ldots,X_N$ are i.i.d. copies of $X$.
-Moreover, assume that $\m L = \l\{ \ell(\theta,\cdot), \ \theta\in \Theta\subseteq \mb R^d \r\}$ is a class of measurable functions from $S$ to $\mb R$ indexed by an open subset of $\mb R^d$. ``Population'' versions of many estimation problems in statistics and statistical learning can be formulated as risk minimization of the form \ben \mb E \, \ell(\theta,X) \to \min_{\theta\in \Theta}. \een In particular, when $\l\{ p_\theta, \ \theta\in \Theta\r\}$ is a family of probability density functions with respect to some $\sigma$-finite measure $\mu$ and $\ell(\theta,\cdot) = -\log p_\theta(\cdot)$, the resulting problem corresponds to maximum likelihood estimation.
-In what follows, we will set $L(\theta) := \mb E \ell(\theta,X)$.
+Moreover, assume that $\m L = \l\{ \ell(\theta,\cdot), \ \theta\in \Theta\subseteq \mb R^d \r\}$ is a class of measurable functions from $S$ to $\mb R$ indexed by an open subset of $\mb R^d$.
+Population versions of many estimation problems in statistics and statistical learning, such as maximum likelihood estimation and regression, can be formulated as risk minimization of the form \ben \mb E \, \ell(\theta,X) \to \min_{\theta\in \Theta}. \een In particular, when $\l\{ p_\theta, \ \theta\in \Theta\r\}$ is a family of probability density functions with respect to some $\sigma$-finite measure $\mu$ and $\ell(\theta,\cdot) = -\log p_\theta(\cdot)$, the resulting problem corresponds to maximum likelihood estimation.
+In what follows, we will set $L(\theta)$ to be the risk associated with the parameter $\theta$, namely $L(\theta) = \mb E \ell(\theta,X)$.
 Throughout the paper, we will assume that the minimum in problem \eqref{eq:problem} is attained at a unique point $\theta_0 \in \Theta$.
 The true distribution $P$ is typically unknown, and an estimator of $\theta_0$ is obtained via minimizing the \emph{empirical risk}, namely, \ben \wt \theta_N := \argmin_{\theta\in \Theta} L_N(\theta), \een where $L_N(\theta) := \frac{1}{N}\sum_{j=1}^N \ell\l(\theta,X_j\r)$.
 If the marginal distributions of the process $\{\ell(\theta,\cdot), \ \theta\in \Theta\}$ are heavy-tailed, meaning that they possess finite moments of low order only, then the error $|L_N(\theta)-L(\theta)|$ can be large with non-negligible probability, motivating the need for alternative proxies for the risk $L(\theta)$.
-Another scenario of interest corresponds to the \emph{adversarial contamination} framework, where the initial dataset of cardinality $N'$ is merged with a set of $\m O<N$ outliers generated by an adversary who has an opportunity to inspect the data, and the combined dataset of cardinality $N=N'+\m O$ is presented to the algorithm responsible for constructing the estimator of $\theta_0$.
+Another scenario of interest corresponds to the \emph{adversarial contamination} framework, where the initial dataset of cardinality $N'$ is merged with a set of $\m O<N'$ outliers generated by an adversary who has complete knowledge of the underlying distribution and an opportunity to inspect the data, and the combined dataset of cardinality $N=N'+\m O$ is presented to the algorithm responsible for constructing the estimator of $\theta_0$.
 In what follows, the proportion of outliers will be denoted by $\kappa:=\frac{\m O}{N}$.
 Similarly to the heavy-tailed scenario, the empirical loss $L_N(\theta)$ is not a robust proxy for $\mb E \ell(\theta,X)$ in this case, therefore estimation and inference results based on minimizing $L_N(\theta)$ may be unreliable.